 Coastal waters of the United States are subject to most of the major HAB poisoning syndromes and impacts.
-These include paralytic shellfish poisoning (PSP), neurotoxic shellfish poisoning (NSP), amnesic shellfish poisoning (ASP), ciguatera fish poisoning (CFP), brown tides (BT), cyanoHABs, and a number of other HAB phenomena such as fish kills, loss of submerged vegetation, shellfish mortalities, and widespread marine mammal mortalities.
+These include paralytic shellfish poisoning (PSP), neurotoxic shellfish poisoning (NSP), amnesic shellfish poisoning (ASP), ciguatera poisoning (CP), brown tides (BT), cyanoHABs, and a number of other HAB phenomena such as fish kills, loss of submerged vegetation, shellfish mortalities, and widespread marine mammal mortalities.

 Reports of harmful algal blooms in U.S. waters and around the world have drastically increased in the past four decades.
 Researchers attribute the increase to pollution, coastal development, and other factors, as well as improved detection and awareness of HABs by coastal monitoring programs.

 The maps on these pages depict the various HAB poisoning syndromes and other impacts that occur in specific areas.
 Each "Event" noted on the map is considered to be something that constituted a quarantine, closure or management decision where toxicity was detected exceeding regulatory limits.
 These data are compiled annually by the National HAB office, and entered into the Harmful Algae Event Database (HAEDAT) maintained by the ICES Science and Communications Center in Vigo, Spain.